“…who gave Himself for our sins, that He might deliver us from this present evil age, according to the will of our God and Father…”

 We have nothing with which to pay for our sins.
 We are totally bankrupt toward God.
-God’s character is the standard for heaven, so we can never measure up to that standard (Romans 3:10-23).
+God’s perfect and absolute character is the standard for heaven, so we can never measure up to that norm (Romans 3:10-23).
 We have nothing with which we can barter with God.
 There is nothing that we can give God that is acceptable to Him.
-There is no exchange on earth we can offer to the bank in heaven.
+We can offer no exchange on earth to the bank in heaven.
 All that we can do is rest in the finished work of Christ on the cross (Ephesians 2:8,9; Romans 4:5; Titus 3:5).

 from this present evil age,

-Sin enslaves us to this present evil age.
-Literally, the word “present” means to stand in, or set in.
+Sin enslaves us to this “present evil age.”
+Literally, the word “present” means to stand in or set in.
 The idea is to be present or to be imminent.
 We need deliverance from time as well as eternity.
-Jesus delivered us not only from eternal suffering in hell but also from evils of the present age.
-Galatians addresses Christians about their legalism.
+Jesus delivered us not only from eternal suffering in hell but also from the evils of the present age.
+The book of Galatians addresses the Galatian Christians about their legalism.
 His point is not about the need for salvation for non-Christians (although He does clear up distortions about the principles of Christian living by clearing up distortions about the doctrine of salvation).

 according to the will of our God and Father